jbrundiers/DHTpubmqttDaemon/README.md

 # DHTpubMqttDaemon for Raspberry PI

-A daemon reading the data of an DHT22 connected to an Raspberry PI.
-The read data is transfered to an MQTT server with a given topic.
+A daemon written in C for reading data of an DHT22 sensor connected to an Raspberry PI.
+The read data will be published to an MQTT server with a given topic.

 ## Getting Started